-Storage:
+Storage

-Store in the refrigerator at 2°C to 8°C (36°F to 46°F) in the original pack to protect from light.
+Store NIVESTYM in the refrigerator at 2° to 8°C (36° to 46°F) in the original carton to protect from light.
+Do not leave NIVESTYM in direct sunlight.
+Avoid freezing; if frozen, thaw in the refrigerator before administration.
+Discard NIVESTYM if frozen more than once.
 Avoid shaking.
-Protect from freezing.
-Prior to injection, ZARXIO may be allowed to reach room temperature for a maximum of 24 hours.
-Any prefilled syringe left above 25°C (77°F) for greater than 24 hours should be discarded.

-Avoid freezing; if frozen, thaw in the refrigerator before administration.
-Discard ZARXIO if frozen more than once.
+Transport via a pneumatic tube has not been studied.